-What they got was a tough debate over whether the government should be helping private companies earn a profit.
+What they got was a tough debate over whether the state government should be in the business of helping private companies earn a profit.

 The program, called the Partnership for Workforce Quality, helps companies decide which types of retraining programs they need and then provides matching grants to help pay for the retraining.